oneofthezombies/kill-tree/README.md

 It is written in Rust.
 If you use this as a Rust library, it supports both synchronous and asynchronous implementation!
 Asynchronous implementation is powerd by [Tokio](https://github.com/tokio-rs/tokio).
 This project was inspired by [node-tree-kill](https://github.com/pkrumins/node-tree-kill).
 Thank you. 🤟

+I would really APPRECIATE it if you could star(⭐) this repository!
+[Click to jump to the repository.](https://github.com/oneofthezombies/kill-tree)

 [![Build Status][actions-badge]][actions-url]
 [![Crates.io][crates-badge]][crates-url]